 If you think you might have sleep apnea, talk with your doctor.
 They may order a sleep study, a test that is often done in a sleep center or sleep laboratory.
 The study is painless.
 You go to sleep as usual while staff monitors your sleep throughout the night.
 The results are analyzed by a sleep medicine specialist to determine if you have sleep apnea, how severe it is, and what treatment may be recommended.

 Treatment is aimed at restoring regular nighttime breathing and relieving symptoms such as very loud snoring and daytime sleepiness.
-Treatment may also help associated medical problems, such as high blood pressure, and reduce the risk for heart attack and stroke.
+Treatment may also help associated medical problems such as high blood pressure and reduce the risk of heart attack and stroke.

 Continuous positive airway pressure (CPAP) is the most common treatment for sleep apnea.
-CPAP users wear a mask during sleep which blows air into the throat at a pressure level just enough to stop the airways from briefly getting too small during sleep.
+CPAP users wear a mask during sleep which blows air into the throat at a pressure level just enough to stop the airways from getting too small.
 The increased airway pressure keeps the throat open during sleep and prevents apnea.

 If you think you or a loved may be suffering from sleep apnea, don’t let sleeping dogs lie.
 Encourage them to seek medical attention.
 Not only will it improve their ability to get a restful night’s sleep, it could also improve their health and potentially protect them from future medical problems.